fernicar/PQ_TINS_Edition/README.md

 ## File Structure

-*   `config_data.py`: Holds static game data (items, monsters, spells, races, classes, etc.), helper functions (`plural`, `int_to_roman`), and the UI stylesheet.
-*   `game_logic.py`: Contains the `GameLogic` class, encapsulating the character state, game rules, and the core automatic progression logic (tick loop).
-*   `character_dialog.py`: Implements the `NewCharacterDialog` window for creating new characters.
-*   `main_window.py`: The main application file, setting up the PySide6 UI (`MainWindow`), managing the game timer, handling saving/loading, and connecting the UI to the `GameLogic`.
+*   `main.py`: The main application file, setting up the PySide6 UI (`MainWindow`), managing the game timer, handling saving/loading, and connecting the UI to the game logic.
-*   `requirements.txt`: Lists the necessary Python packages (`PySide6`).
+*   `game.py`: Core game logic including character creation, state management, save/load functionality, and game progression mechanics.
+*   `resources/`: Directory containing theme files (dark_theme.qss, default_theme.qss)

 ## Saving and Loading

-*   The game automatically attempts to load the most recent save file (`.pq`) found on startup.
-It checks the path stored in settings first, then the application/working directory.
+*   The game automatically attempts to load the most recent `.pqw` file found on startup.
 *   If no save is found, it prompts for new character creation.
-*   The game state is saved automatically when you close the application.
-You can also manually save using `File -> Save Game`.
+*   The game state is saved automatically:
+    * Every minute during gameplay
+    * When closing the application
+    * When creating a new character
+    * Manually through `File -> Save Game`
-*   Save files (`.pq`) are Python `pickle` data compressed with `zlib`.
+*   Save files use the `.pqw` format with the character's name (e.g., `CharacterName.pqw`)
-*   A backup (`.bak`) of the previous save is created automatically during the save process.
-*   Window size, position, and splitter layout are saved using `QSettings` and restored on the next launch.
+*   Window size and position are saved using `QSettings`

+## Technical Details

+*   **Python:** Port of the original web version (HTML/JavaScript) logic to Python
+*   **UI:** Built with PySide6, using QSS for styling and QSettings for window geometry
+*   **Game Loop:** Uses QTimer with 50ms interval (matches original clock.js)
+*   **Auto-Save:** Occurs every 60 seconds during gameplay
+*   **Theme System:**
+    * Uses QSS stylesheets stored in `resources/` directory
+    * Default dark theme is automatically created if missing
+*   **Save Format:** Uses JSON format with base64 encoding
+*   **State Management:**
+    * Maintains PRNG state for consistent random generation
+    * Tracks character stats, inventory, spells, quests, and plot progression
+    * Automatically calculates "best" stats/spells/equipment

 ## Contributing